cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 Now that Bandit and Trivy are functioning, the next step involves integrating `pytest` into the workflow to ensure that the Flask application is working properly.
 If the Flask application is not working properly, `pytest` will fail the CI/CD workflow, preventing the deployment of broken code.

-To integrate `pytest` into the workflow, add the following snippet:
+To integrate `pytest` into the workflow, add the following snippet to the `ci-cd.yml` file:
 ```
 - name: Install Dependencies
   run: |